 - Understand not only what the correct answer is, but also why the other answers were incorrect.
 By reading the descriptions that go along with the incorrect answers as well, you can better understand where you went wrong (if you answered incorrectly).

 - Push you to think about all of the aspects of a topic on the exam.
-It doesn't matter if the question is just a level one (remembering and understanding), you can use critical and analytical thinking skills and ask yourself how this simple question turns into an application (level 2) or an analysis (level 3) question.
-How could that topic show up on a simulation (level 4)?
+It doesn't matter if the question is just a level one (remembering and understanding), you can use critical and analytical thinking skills and ask yourself how this simple question turns into an application (level 2) question.
+How could that topic show up on a simulation (levels 3 & 4)?

 - Build stamina.
 Each exam is four hours long… it’s not uncommon for candidates to tell us that they left the exam with a pounding headache.
 By practicing MCQs, you can fight off that fatigue and get your brain prepped for a long exam.